 Walk on the sandbank to Koh Ma island

-Koh Phangan has two sandbanks which appear during low tide.
+Koh Phangan has two sandbanks that appear during low tide.
 One in front of Hin Kong beach which is mentioned earlier in this blog post.
 And the other sandbank which is leading to Koh Ma island on the northern tip of the island.
 It is a fun little morning or afternoon stroll on the sandbank to Koh Ma island and relax there for a few hours.
-Koh Ma island is attached to Mae Haad beach which is a beautiful and quiet beach with great beach side restaurants and bars.
+Koh Ma island is attached to Mae Haad beach which is a beautiful and quiet beach with great beachside restaurants and bars.
 It was one of our favorite beaches on Koh Phangan to relax for a few hours!

 Visit Kuan Yin temple

 On your way to Phaeng waterfall or to the North side of the island, for example Chaloklum beach or Bottle beach, you will pass the Chinese Kuan Yin temple.
 It is absolutely worth it to stop here to take a quick visit to this temple.
 The place of worship consists of three buildings which all have a Chinese influence.
 The main shrine where a beautiful statue of the Goddess of Mercy is placed, and two lower buildings.
-One which is used for meditation and sermons and the other as guest rooms.
+One is used for meditation and sermons and the other as guest rooms.
 Just outside the main hall is a gigantic Buddha statue that faces Chaloklum Bay and glistens in both sunlight and moonlight.

 Find the quirky Koh Phangan beach and cliff bars

-Our top 3 beaches on Koh Phangan include Bottle beach in the Northern part of the island.
+Our top 3 beaches on Koh Phangan include Bottle Beach in the Northern part of the island.
 This hidden gem is an adventure to get to.
 But once you’re there you will be rewarded with a beautiful soft white sand (and mostly) empty beach.

 This spot is perfect for people who want a quiet beach and are in for an adventure to get there.
-We went all the way to Bottle beach with an off road motorbike which had some challenges involved.
+We went all the way to Bottle Beach with an off-road motorbike which had some challenges involved.
 The road is very bumpy with lots of holes.
 But if you are an experienced motorbike driver you can choose this option.
-I wouldn’t recommend going down to Bottle beach if you’re not an experienced motorbike driver.
+I wouldn’t recommend going down to Bottle Beach if you’re not an experienced motorbike driver.
 So in that case you can hike to Bottle Beach via two different paths.
 In our complete guide about Bottle Beach, you will find all the information you need about the beach and hikes towards the beach.

 Buy local fruit at a fruit stall

-Along the road you will see a lot of food and fruit stalls.
+Along the road, you will see a lot of food and fruit stalls.
 Mostly you can find the best quality of fruit here for the cheapest price, but it can differ in which area the stall is located.
 One thing we love about buying at these stalls is that you know you support the locals.
 Especially during the hard times for the locals with the COVID lockdown when we lived on Koh Phangan, we preferred to buy our food local and not in the Big C supermarket for example.
 Of course for the things we couldn’t get anywhere else we did groceries, but buying locals coconuts, fruit and vegetables gives that real island feel.

 Get a massage

 If you want to relax and treat yourself with a massage, there are plenty of options scattered around the island.
 Get a Thai massage if you like pressure point therapy, or an oil massage if you’re more into a relaxing massage.
 Prices vary depending on the salon and massage you choose and start from around 400 Baht per hour.
-We always went to Amattra massage in Sri Thanu which is specialised in amazing Thai massages or Korrawan massage for the sport massage after a heavy work out.
+We always went to Amattra Massage in Sri Thanu which is specialized in amazing Thai massages or Korrawan massage for the sport massage after a heavy work out.
 But you have to be ready for a very strong massage there!
 You can tell them what you prefer beforehand, a strong, medium or soft massage.
 Taking a Thai massage is definitely one of the best things to do in Koh Phangan!